ihhub/penguinV/API_description.md

 	);
 	```
 	**Description:**
-	&nbsp;&nbsp;&nbsp;&nbsp;Subtract second image pixel intensities on an area with [width, height] size from first image pixel intensities on an area with same size (difference between two values).
+	&nbsp;&nbsp;&nbsp;&nbsp;Subtracts second image pixel intensities on an area with [width, height] size from first image pixel intensities on an area with same size (difference between two values).
 If first image pixel intensity less than second image pixel intensity the result pixel intensity will be 0.

 	**Parameters:**
 	&nbsp;&nbsp;&nbsp;&nbsp;in1 - first image